CiscoTestAutomation/unicon.plugins/docs/user_guide/services/iosxr.rst

 .. code-block:: python

         device.switchto("xr_env")
-        .... some code blocks that may fail .... device.switchto("enable")
+        .... some commands that need to be run in xr_env state .... device.switchto("enable")